scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

    modern machine learning techniques in a simple, reproducible, and extensible way.
 Users can apply out-of-the-box feature engineering workflows as well as save and replay their own analyses.
-Any steps taken in the front end can also be exported to an Jupyter notebook, so users can iterate between possible models within the front end and then fine-tune their analysis using the more flexible back-end library.
+Any steps taken in the front end can also be exported to a Jupyter notebook, so users can iterate between possible models within the front end and then fine-tune their analysis using the additional capabilities of the back-end library.

 .. class:: keywords